shethpriyanka/Employee-Attrition-Rate/README.md

 This project demonstrates the end-to-end process of designing and implementing an ETL pipeline using Azure Data Factory, Databricks, Azure Synapse, and Power BI.
 It highlights the importance of each component in the data processing workflow and showcases the capabilities of Azure's data services for modern data analytics.

----

-Feel free to customize this template to fit your specific project details and requirements!